WenPai-org/wenpai.org/wp-content/plugins/advanced-query-loop/readme.txt

 3. Query posts before a date, after a date or between two dates.

 == Changelog ==
+= 4.0.0 =
+* Introducing the new Taxonomy Builder!
+* Show children of current item only.
+* Adds before and after current date controls
+* Clean up the UI.

 = 3.2.0 =
 * Adds the ability to exclude posts by category (props @ghost-ng)
 * Adds the ability to disable pagination.